-Google’s Hangouts for casual get-togethers may have faded away, but its Hangouts Meet for businesses is alive and well.
+Google’s Hangouts for casual get-togethers may have faded away, but Google Meet (formerly Hangouts Meet) for businesses is alive and well.
 It offers a simple way to conduct videoconferencing and keep teams tight regardless of where members are located.
-The app features high-definition video meetings with up to 100 participants (for G Suite Enterprise customers), easy access via a one-click shared link, and the ability to dial in to any meeting for audio phone call-ins.
+The app features high-definition video meetings with up to 100 participants (for G Suite Enterprise customers), easy access via a one-click shared link, and the ability to dial into any meeting for audio phone call-ins.
 It’s designed to work with Google Calendar, which makes it easy to schedule, view meeting details, and join right away.
 You must give permission for Google to access your camera, microphone, and photo library in order to use the app.
 Newer versions let you directly present your mobile screen into your meeting without having to join the call.

 Cisco Webex Meetings